tomdohnal/blog-posts/Migrating to SSR: part 2.md

 When you visit a website which uses SSR, the browser will fire a request, but, unlike with SPAs, the response contains all you need -- JavaScript files, HTML content *and* your data. **There are no spinners, skeletons -- no elements jumping around.
 The content is delivered faster, the time to the first paint improves.**

-However, like with every other tool, it might be an overkill for your usecase.
-Think about if improving your page load by a couple of hundreds milliseconds is worth it. **It might be crucial in for e-commerce sites (which are in an extremely competitive** environment), **but might be an overkill for application which are only usable after loggin in**
+However, like with every other tool, it might be an overkill for your use-case.
+Think about if improving your page load by some hundreds of milliseconds is worth it. **It might be crucial in for e-commerce sites (which are in an extremely competitive** environment), **but might be an overkill for application which are only usable after logging in**

-> With the growing popularity of the [JAM Stack](https://jamstack.org/), you can get similar benefits (even better) in terms of speed for pages which don't require to be highly dynamic -- blogs, marketing sites or even some e-ccomerce sites.
+> With the growing popularity of the [JAM Stack](https://jamstack.org/), you can get similar benefits (even better) in terms of speed for pages which don't require to be highly dynamic -- blogs, marketing sites or even some e-commerce sites.

 ### Better for SEO (controversial 🧐)
 I've seen the SEO argument being used countless times, but frankly, I don't believe it is such a big deal.
 Let's first clarify why some people even make the claim that it's a big deal.

 The way Google (and other) crawlers (which are scraping your website to display it in the search results) has *traditionally* worked is following: Visit a website, read the HTML delivered from the server/CDN, save it.
-Problems arised as libraries like React or Vue came into existence.
+Problems arose as libraries like React or Vue came into existence.
 As described in [the previous blog post](https://dev.to/tomdohnal/migrating-to-ssr-next-js-part-1-3-what-is-ssr-and-how-it-differs-from-other-approaches-50fa), almost no HTML is received in the first response from the server/CDN.
 It's only after the necessary part of JavaScript gets executed that you can see some meaningful content.

  **And that's the root of the SEO problem -- crawlers would only see the one div or a spinner and wouldn't wait for the actual content to show up.
 Therefore, your page wouldn't get properly indexed.
 However, this is no longer the case with the Google crawler as it waits for all the content to load up.**